davepinch/pinchy.cc/content/topics/works/a/august-valentine-kautz/archive.org.md

 ---
-title: "Nothing Worthy Of Note Transpired Today (archive.org)"
+title: "Nothing Worthy of Note Transpired Today (archive.org)"
 excerpt: >-
   The transcribed journals of Civil War General August Valentine Kautz that detail his daily life and activities during his post at Fort Steilacoom in 1850. online copy of: Nothing Worthy of Note Transpired Today